-Banks and their covered bond mortgage companies have long experience in assessing borrower risk.
+Banks and their covered bond mortgage companies (see Section 2.4.1 Covered bond mortgage companies) have long experience in assessing borrower risk.
 They often know their customers and use this information and credit risk expertise to quantify and price the risk associated with each loan.
 Banks also reduce the risk associated with lending by making a large number of small loans to different customers (diversification).
-Banks and the risks they assume are monitored by owners, the banks' lenders and supervisory authori-
+Banks and the risks they assume are monitored by owners, the banks' lenders and supervisory authorities.
+This reduces the likelihood that they will assume risks greater than their risk-bearing capacity.